Release date: 13 September, 2021

 EMEC will host the demonstration, facilitate hydrogen production, deliver a comprehensive environmental monitoring programme, and develop a live environmental monitoring system and test programme.

-LABORELEC will assess large scale integration of tidal energy to the European energy system, develop a smart energy management system and an operational forecasting tool.
+LABORELEC will assess large scale integration of tidal energy into the European energy system, develop a smart energy management system and an operational forecasting tool.
 The University of Edinburgh will deliver techno-economic analysis of tidal energy, and the MaREI Centre at University College Cork will be responsible for addressing marine spatial planning issues for wide scale uptake of tidal energy.

 Commenting on the award, Oliver Wragg, Orbital’s Commercial Director said: